NordicWayInterchange/interchange/README.md

 ### Elasticsearch
 Elasticsearch stores the logfiles and makes them available to Kibana.

+Elasticsearch needs quite a bit of memory to run.
+If the default memory limit of Docker is not set to at least 4 GB, Elasticsearch can be quite unstable.

+For debugging purposes, the Elasticsearch port 9200 is also bound to the same port on localhost.
+This binding should be removed once we are confident everything is working, so that Kibana is the only entrypoint to the logs.

 #### Seeing the number of files in Elasticsearch
 ```